 Numerous mental health treatments may be used to treat the psychological symptoms of Gulf War Illness.
 Treatments for depression, anxiety, and PTSD are particularly relevant as symptoms of these disorders are quite common in Gulf War Illness.
 Also see our treatment section for more information.

 As with most combat experiences, there are numerous psychological difficulties related to participation in the Gulf War.
-Depressed mood, anxiety, and related psychological symptoms (e.g., sleep difficulties, concentration problems) are quite common among GW veterans, and deployed GW veterans have more symptoms of depression, anxiety, and alcohol abuse than non-deployed GW veterans (Iowa Persian Gulf Study Group, 1997).
-Neuropsychological testing has also revealed evidence of subtle impairments in cognitive function and mood state (White et al., 2001).
+Depressed mood, anxiety, and related psychological symptoms (for example sleep difficulties, concentration problems) are quite common among GW Veterans, and deployed GW Veterans have more symptoms of depression, anxiety, and alcohol abuse than non-deployed GW Veterans.
+Neuropsychological testing has also revealed evidence of subtle impairments in cognitive function and mood state.

-Across combat situations, posttraumatic stress disorder (PTSD) is one of the most common stress reactions that military personnel experience.
+Across combat situations, Posttraumatic Stress Disorder (PTSD) is one of the most common stress reactions that military personnel experience.
 PTSD is defined as the reaction to a severe stressor resulting in intense fear, horror, and/or helplessness.
-The three symptom clusters of PTSD include re-experiencing (e.g., intrusive, upsetting memories), emotional numbing and/or behavioral avoidance, and hyperarousal (e.g., difficulty sleeping, irritability).
+The three symptom clusters of PTSD include re-experiencing (for example intrusive, upsetting memories), emotional numbing and/or behavioral avoidance, and hyperarousal (for example difficulty sleeping, irritability).

-Researchers have found that rates of PTSD are generally lower among Gulf War veterans than among military personnel from prior wars (Wolfe & Proctor, 1996), perhaps due to lower levels of exposure to combat.
-For example, the Iowa Persian Gulf Study Group (1997) found only a 2% rate of PTSD among a large sample of GW veterans.
-Wolfe and colleagues (1993) found a slightly higher rate of 4-9% among army personnel within 5 days of return from deployment.
-Other studies have found higher rates of PTSD among GW veterans with the following risk factors: female gender, exposure to a highly stressful event during deployment (e.g., body recovery and identification as well as lack of experience with the stressor), and precombat abuse history.
-Moreover, one study found that rates of PTSD in GW veterans increased significantly over time, with a rate of 3% (3% for men, 8% for women) immediately upon return from the war and a rate of 8% (7% for men, 16% for women) at follow-up 18 to 24 months later (Wolfe, Erickson, Sharkansky, King, & King, 1999).
+Researchers have found that rates of PTSD are generally lower among GW Veterans than among military personnel from prior wars, perhaps due to lower levels of exposure to combat.
+For example, the Iowa Persian Gulf Study Group found only a 2% rate of PTSD among a large sample of GW veterans.
+Wolfe and colleagues found a slightly higher rate of 4% to 9% among army personnel within five days of return from deployment.
+Other studies have found higher rates of PTSD among GW Veterans with the following risk factors: female gender, exposure to a highly stressful event during deployment (for example body recovery and identification, as well as lack of experience with the stressor), and pre-combat abuse history.
+Moreover, one study found that rates of PTSD in GW veterans increased significantly over time, with a rate of 3% (3% for men, 8% for women) immediately upon return from the war and a rate of 8% (7% for men, 16% for women) at follow-up 18 to 24 months later.
 (The number of men in this study was significantly larger than the number of women, which explains why the overall rate is so much lower than the women's rate alone.)

-A significant number of GW veterans have reported unexplained physical symptoms arising during or after their services in the GW (Storzback et al., 2000).
-Some of these symptoms include memory and attention losses, chronic fatigue, muscle and joint pain, gastrointestinal distress, and skin rash (Persian Gulf Veterans Coordinating Board, 1995).
-The evidence for impairments in cognitive function and mood state leads to the possible explanation of central nervous system damage, especially because concentration difficulties remain significant even after researchers have controlled for mental health conditions (Lange et al., 2001; White et al., 2001).
+A significant number of GW veterans have reported unexplained physical symptoms arising during or after their services in the GW.
+Some of these symptoms include memory and attention losses, chronic fatigue, muscle and joint pain, gastrointestinal distress, and skin rash.
+The evidence for impairments in cognitive function and mood state leads to the possible explanation of central nervous system damage, especially because concentration difficulties remain significant even after researchers have controlled for mental health conditions.

 Institute of Medicine.
 (1995).
 Health consequences of service during the Persian Gulf War: Initial findings and recommendations for immediate action.
 Washington, DC: National Academy Press.